Velvet-Labs-LLC/go-toolbox/README.md

 ## Overview

 This project serves as a modern Go toolbox containing various utilities and applications built with Go 1.24+.
 It demonstrates enterprise-level CI/CD practices, comprehensive testing, security scanning, and cross-platform builds.
+The toolbox provides both individual tool binaries and a unified embedded binary for maximum flexibility.

 ## 🚀 Quick Start